 - SymLinkPath (Unix and Linux only): If the file is a symbolic link, the path of the link is stored here.
 Windows NTFS supports Unix-like symlinks, but only for directories, not files.
 Windows shortcut objects are not true symlinks since they are not handled by the OS; the Windows Explorer handles shortcut files (*.lnk) but other applications that open a *.lnk file will see the contents of the lnk file.

 - InodeNumber (Unix and Linux only): Inode number of the disk on which the inode associated with the file is stored

 - DeviceNumber (Unix and Linux only): Device number of the disk on which the inode associated with the file is stored

 - BlocksAllocated (Linux and Unix only): The number of blocks allocated to store the file.

-- Growing: (DSA 7.5+) contains the value "true" if the size of the file stays the same or increases between scans, otherwise "false".
+- Growing: (DSA 7.5 or higher) contains the value "true" if the size of the file stays the same or increases between scans, otherwise "false".
 This is mainly useful for log files that have data appended to them.
 Note that rolling over a log file will trigger a change in this attribute.

-- Shrinking: (DSA 7.5+) contains the value "true" if the size of the file stays the same or decreases between scans, otherwise "false".
+- Shrinking: (DSA 7.5 or higher) contains the value "true" if the size of the file stays the same or decreases between scans, otherwise "false".

 Short Hand Attributes